b08x/b08x.github.io/_notes/NLP/Text Processing/Chunk Analyzer.md

 # Comparing Length Functions

 After a messing a bit with the various settings, three configurations seemed to produce the best results when I processed the transcript from an unscripted video recently recorded.
+[Chunk Visualizer](https://huggingface.co/spaces/m-ric/chunk_visualizer)

 ### Starting with this prompt: